Is Vitamix worth it?

 Time for a new Vitamix 750 Professional Series?

-I mentioned the amazing longevity of my Vita-Mix to a friend who had recently purchased a Vitamix 750 Professional Series.
+I mentioned the amazing longevity of my Vita-Mix to a friend who had recently purchased a Vitamix 750 Professional Series (Amazon link).
 She hopes to benefit from the health advantages this powerful machine offers.
 For fun, we decided to compare our machines.

 Total Nutrition Center Super 5000 and the 750 Professional Series